-- 4. Attach a blue tag to the lower corner of the transect-side of the patch.
+- 3. Attach a blue tag to the lower corner of the transect-side of the patch.
 Though they will only be used for one or two years, annuals do need to have a permanent aluminum tag used to mark them.
-This helps ensure that duplicate tagIDs are not assigned to multiple individuals. - 5.
+This helps ensure that duplicate tagIDs are not assigned to multiple individuals. - 4.
 Place a brightly colored plastic plant card in a tag stake in the same corner of the quadrat as the ID tag, write the species and tagID on the card.
-In the event of disturbance caused by wildlife drawn to brightly colored cards, discontinue use of plant cards and rely instead on location information (transect meter, direction and distance) to relocate and monitor patches. - 6.
+In the event of disturbance caused by wildlife drawn to brightly colored cards, discontinue use of plant cards and rely instead on location information (transect meter, direction and distance) to relocate and monitor patches. - 5.
 Annuals occasionally live more than a single season.
-In order to capture this if it occurs, do not remove plant ID (where allowed) cards until the following year. - 7.
-Measure and record (RD[05] perindividual: - tagID (unique number from pre-stamped blue tag) - transectMeter Distance (in meters) of individual from beginning of transect, when transect is walked in clockwise direction - directionFromTransect Direction (right or left) of individual from transect, when transect is walked in a clockwise direction - ninetyDegreeDistance Perpendicular distance from transect to the tagged corner of the selected patch (in meters) - location information; map coordinates (transect meter, distance and direction from transect) in RD[05] for the tagged corner.
+In order to capture this if it occurs, do not remove plant ID cards (where allowed) until the following year. - 6.
+Measure and record (RD[05] perindividual): - tagID -unique number from pre-stamped blue tag - transectMeter Distance (in meters) of individual from beginning of transect, when transect is walked in clockwise direction - directionFromTransect Direction (right or left) of individual from transect, when transect is walked in a clockwise direction - ninetyDegreeDistance Perpendicular distance from transect to the tagged corner of the selected patch (in meters)

 Flag individuals.
 Small metal tags can be obscured by vegetation making individuals difficult to locate from afar.
-Add florescent pin flags (plant cards in tag stakes preferred) and/or flagging tape near marked individuals to aid technicians in finding the plant (where permitted by site hosts).
+Add florescent pin flags and/or flagging tape near marked individuals to aid technicians in finding the plant (where permitted by site hosts).
 Pin flags and flagging do occasionally get eaten or lost, thus pin flags must not be the ONLY method of identification and marking.

 Figure 3.
-Examples of flagging to increase visibility.
-Photo credit: National Phenology Network and NEON field crews 2011.
+Examples of flagging to increase visibility (photo credit: left, K. Jones; right, D10)